BaAmadoCamunas/cybersecurity/phishing-analysis/the-greenholt-phish/README.md

 ## 4.2.
 Sender Analysis

-The sender presented themselves as **Mr. James Jackson** using the email address:
+The sender introduced himself as **Mr. James Jackson** using the email address:

 ```text
 info@mutawamarine.com